JoshPattman/jpf/README.md

 <summary>Map Func</summary>

 - A `MapFunc` is a collection of a `MessageEncoder`, `ResponseDecoder`, `Model`, and some additional logic.
-- Your buisness logic should only ever be interacting with LLMs though a Map Func.
+- Your business logic should only ever be interacting with LLMs through a Map Func.
 - It is a very generic interface, but it is intended to only ever be used for LLM-based functionality.
 ```go
 // MapFunc transforms input of type T into output of type U using an LLM.